Scryptohacks13/scrypto13/README.md

 # scrypto13
-The new proxy for unblocked stuff on school computers
+The new proxy for unblocked stuff on school chromebooks